-My Marabou Stork Story that made me stop seeing them as the ugliest birds in our planet.
+My Marabou Stork Story made me stop seeing them as the ugliest birds on our planet.

 It was a bright and sunny Sunday afternoon.
-I was with company of one of my very best friends.
-Who happen to be one of the best birder.
+I was in the company of one of my very best friends.
+Who happens to be one of the best birders.

 As usual, we would always explore birds and other species in the surroundings we found ourselves in.
 We were both wildlife students and always had something to discuss regarding nature and human impact.